When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 The Rare McDonalds Monopoly Pieces In Each Colour

 The rare Dark Blue McDonalds Monopoly piece is Mayfair.
 Park Lane is easy to find, but you’ll need both Mayfair and Park lane to claim the top £100,000 prize.
+There are only four printed Mayfairs and one online game piece in the app.

 The Bottom Line